pstadler1990/escompile_py/README.md

 ```

 Calling a subroutine (procedure) is done by using the procedures name followed by parantheses, i.e. `my_sub()` or `my_sub(42)`.

+You can always exit a subroutine by using the `return` statement. *Note: subroutines cannot return any value!*

 ### Examples
 #### Number swapping (w/ temporary variable)